-TOM HERMAN and PATSY CROFT, two of the leading lights in American metalsmithing, have collaborated on a one-of-a-kind brooch of the Mendocino Art Center’s iconic Matilija Poppy.
-This exquisite piece will be auctioned by Sotheby’s, with proceeds benefiting the Mendocino Art Center.
-There will be viewing opportunities in Los Angeles and New York, before the auction on Wednesday, April 17, in New York City.
+TOM HERMAN, ETHAN HERMAN and PATSY CROFT, leading lights in American metalsmithing, collaborated on the one-of-a-kind brooch of the Mendocino Art Center’s iconic Matilija Poppy.
+This exquisite piece was sold in auction for $38,000 by Sotheby’s in New York, on April 17.
+Proceeds benefit the Mendocino Art Center.

 • • • • •